-Each spring, as women gather for an annual retreat at a local camp, I prepare a packet of pillow treats.
+Each spring, as women gather for an annual retreat at a local camp, we prepare a packet of pillow treats.
 This year’s version was a small blue box which contained a chocolate mint and a pair of earplugs.

 Sleeping in a room with others whose sleep habits are different from our own can range from unsettling to nerve wracking to disturbing, and yet most of these women find that it’s worth the disruption every time – to be able to experience God’s presence there in a way that they simply aren’t able to on their own.
 A pair of soft, foamy earplugs can ease the intrusion of night-sounds from others and can enable us to rest in community – even if everything about that community isn’t ideal.